-Cambridge Judge Business School has built strong relationships with a wide range of multinational corporations and FTSE 100 companies, including:
+Cambridge Judge Business School has built strong relationships with a wide range of organisations, including NGOs, financial institutions and start-up companies.

-The Executive MBA Individual Projects can be about any practical aspect of business or management.
-They give participants the opportunity to explore an area of particular interest, and allow for a deeper, more critical and more reflective exploration of their chosen topic.
+The Individual Project is equivalent to a masters thesis, and can be about any practical aspect of business or management.
+They give participants the opportunity to explore an area of particular interest to them and allow for a deeper, research based, critical and reflective exploration of their chosen topic.

-Our participants' Individual Projects represent a contribution to new knowledge, and some of these, shown here, are subsequently published as papers for academic, practitioner, or policy audiences:
+Participants’ Individual Projects are supervised my members of faculty.
+They represent a contribution to new knowledge, some of which are subsequently published as papers or case studies for academic, practitioner, or policy audiences:

 Why large public projects fail